Jonniebarnsley/Pyrenees/README.md

         $ python ESGF_download.py

-Or, to access different datasets, follow the instructions in ESGF_download.ipynb to customise your download.
+Or, to access different datasets, follow the instructions in Notebooks/ESGF_download.ipynb to customise your download.